Patrick Robinson (author)

-Patrick Robinson (born 21 January 1940) is a British novelist and newspaper columnist living in Cotuit, Massachusetts, US.
-He is the father of Ben Robinson from the Bravo TV shows Below Deck and Below Deck Mediterranean.
+Patrick Robinson (born 21 January 1940) is a British novelist and newspaper columnist.

 His recent books are naval-based thrillers, each telling the story of a crisis facing the world in the early 21st century.
 His earlier works include four nonfiction books about thoroughbred horses; True Blue: The Oxford Boat Race Mutiny, the story of the 1987 Oxford Boat Race mutiny (for which he, and co-author Dan Topolski won the inaugural William Hill Sports Book of the Year in 1989); and One Hundred Days, the biography of Admiral Sir Sandy Woodward.

+He has a home on Cape Cod.